theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

 *   Used for boring, repetitive tasks.
 *   Ensures error-free output.
 *   More reproducible output.
-*   Large amount of computatipnal power and memory space is better.
+*   Large amount of computational power and memory space is better.

 In this lesson you will learn how to use the command line interface to move around in your file system.